What is the best temperature to set a thermostat to?

 One of the most common questions we get asked is, what temperature should my boiler be set at for central heating?
-As seasons change throughout the year, it is important to understand the recommended temperature settings of your thermostat.
+As seasons change throughout the year, it is important to understand the recommended temperature settings of your thermostat to control your boiler.

 Benefits of Understanding Your Central Heating Settings